The Best Street Style At New York Fashion Week Featured This Season’s Top Trends

 The biannual buzz on New York City’s streets is back.
 From the city’s influx of models, celebs, editors, and influencers to the digital chatter surrounding this season’s biggest designers, all signs point to, of course: the return of New York Fashion Week — and its street style.

 That’s definitely been the case this weekend.
 Trekking to and from shows, heading to presentations and parties, NYFW’s guests are showing up and showing out with their looks this season and we’re here for all of it.
-For late-summer outfit inspiration and the perfect motivation to step out of your fashion comfort zone this autumn, have a look through our favourite street style looks from this season (and where to shop the trends we spotted).
+For warm weather outfit inspiration and the perfect motivation to step out of your fashion comfort zone this spring/summer, have a look through our favourite street style looks from this season.
 Plus, keep an eye out for more throughout the week.